 - 2 large boneless, skinless chicken breasts diced into cubes

-- 3 tablespoon adobo seasoning
+- 2 tablespoon adobo seasoning or salt and pepper

 - 2 tablespoon olive oil